 The drone has a diameter of three meters, weighs 70 kg, and can transport a load of more than 100 kilograms.
 It was fitted with a Rosenbauer NEPIRO high-pressure nozzle, which was connected to the pump unit in the vehicle via a free hanging HP hose line.

-Power was supplied via a power line, which was fed parallel to the HP hose, making the drone independent of the battery’s running time.
+Power was supplied via a power line, which was fed parallel to the HP hose, making the extinguishing drone independent of the battery’s running time.
 It also features four floats in order to be able to take off from and land on water.

 Conclusion and outlook

 “Flying nozzles” for deployment in high-rise fires at over 80 m which can be easily controlled remotely or even fly autonomously much like turrets, are a very conceivable future scenario.The test in Treffling has demonstrated the fundamental feasibility.
-However, some development work is still needed until fire departments can actually work with extinguishing drones.
+However, some development work is still needed until fire departments can actually work with an extinguishing drone.

 For example, the discharge height of the extinguishing agent can be raised quite a bit when compressed air foam is used instead of water.
 Rosenbauer has already proven this with SKYCAFS when it pumped compressed air foam up to a height of 400 m.
 The Rosenbauer development engineers remain engaged on the topic of extinguishing drones, since the megatrend of urbanization is forcing fire departments and their equipment suppliers to give further thought to how extinguishing high-rise fires can be managed in the future in ever more densely populated urban areas.